softprops/stats/README.md

 #### Gauges

 Gauges provide an interface for recording information about arbitrary countable values.
-Countable types are currently defined as Ints, Doubles, and Floats
+Countable types are currently defined for Ints, Doubles, and Floats
 .
-Since a type bound is defined you are required to specify the type of value you wish to record.
+Since a type bound is defined, you are required to specify the type of value you wish to record.

 ```scala
 val memory = cli.gauge[Int]("memory")